ehazlett/certm/readme.md

-# Docker CertTool
+# CertM
-CertTool is a simple tool to generate TLS certificates and keys for use with Docker.
+CertM is a simple tool to generate TLS certificates and keys.

 # Usage
 ## Show Help
-`docker run --rm ehazlett/cert-tool -h`
+`docker run --rm ehazlett/certm -h`

+## Generate CA
+`docker run --rm -v $(pwd)/certs:/certs ehazlett/certm -d /certs ca generate -o=local`

+This will generate a CA with the organization "local".

+## Generate server certificate
+`docker run --rm -v $(pwd)/certs:/certs ehazlett/certm -d /certs server generate --host localhost --host 127.0.0.1 -o=local`

+This will generate a server certificate with a SAN of "localhost" and an IP SAN of "127.0.0.1" with the organization "local".

+## Generate client certificate
+`docker run --rm -v $(pwd)/certs:/certs ehazlett/certm -d /certs client generate --common-name=ehazlett -o=local`

+This will generate a client certificate with the common name of "ehazlett".

-## Generate CA and client certificates / keys
+## Generate CA, server and client certificates / keys
-` docker run --rm -v $(pwd)/certs:/certs ehazlett/cert-tool -d /certs -o=local`
+`docker run --rm -v $(pwd)/certs:/certs ehazlett/certm -d /certs bundle generate --host 127.0.0.1 -o=local`

-This will generate a CA using the org "local" and a client certificate.
+This will generate a CA using the org "local", a server certificate with an IP SAN of "127.0.0.1" and a client certificate.

 ## Generate CA, client and server certificates/keys
-`docker run --rm -v $(pwd)/certs:/certs ehazlett/cert-tool -d /certs -o=local -s localhost -s 127.0.0.1 -s foo.local`
+`docker run --rm -v $(pwd)/certs:/certs ehazlett/certm -d /certs bundle generate -o=local -s localhost -s 127.0.0.1 -s foo.local`

 This will generate a CA using the org "local", a client cert, and a server certificate that is valid using the DNS names "localhost" and "foo.local" as